dekuNukem/duckyPad-Pro/doc/landing.md

 From **simple shortcuts** to **full-blown programs**, duckyPad can easily achieve what was impossible on QMK/VIA.

-It is a no-brainer for power users with more demanding scripting needs.
+duckyPad aims to be the **most capable macropad today**, and is a no-brainer for power users with more demanding scripting needs.

 # Comparisons